InjectiveLabs/docs/source/includes/_spotrpc.md

 Get the orderbook of a spot market.

-Deprecation warning: this api will be removed on April 5th 2023 on test net and on 22th on main net.
-Please use the new api [OrderbookV2](#injectivespotexchangerpc-orderbooksv2) instead.
+Deprecation warning: this API will be removed on April 5, 2023 on testnet and on April 22, 2023 on mainnet.
+Please use the new API [OrderbookV2](#injectivespotexchangerpc-orderbooksv2) instead.

 ### Request Parameters